The Bridge, the Gorge, the Wine: A Day and Night in Ronda

 The Old Town

 South of the bridge, La Ciudad — the old Moorish quarter — is a tangle of white-washed streets that's easy to get pleasantly lost in.
 The Palacio de Mondragon has Moorish gardens with views into the gorge.
-The Arab Baths (Banos Arabes) are among the best-preserved in Spain — horseshoe arches, star-shaped ceiling vents, and the original heating system still visible.
+The Arab Baths (Banos Arabes) rank among the best-preserved in Spain — horseshoe arches, star-shaped ceiling vents, and the original heating system still visible.
 EUR 5 entry.

 The Bullring